Hajnówka: Interwar period and World War II

 A Catholic church was built for the local population and soon the factories and the state financed three schools, a boarding school of timber industry, a post office, two cinemas and a bank appeared here.
-Jewish inhabitants built a synagogue and in 1925 the Orthodox Christians organised a chapel in a private flat.
-Out of approximately 4,000 inhabitants approximately 70% were Poles who had come from all parts of the country, while the rest made up Jews, Germans and Belarusians.
+Jewish inhabitants built a synagogue and in 1925 the Orthodox Christians organised a chapel dedicated to the Kazan Icon of the Mother of God in a private home.
+As of 1921, the population was 80.9% Polish and 13.8% Belarusian.
 Also, the soldiers of the Belarusian division of general Stanisław Bułak-Bałachowicz were interned there after the war and finally were allowed to settle in the area, which added Belarusians and Russians to the ethnic mixture.